Serial-ATA/lofty-rs/README.md

 This is a fork of [Audiotags](https://github.com/TianyiShi2001/audiotags), adding support for more file types and (optionally) duration.

-Parse, convert, and write metadata to audio files of different file types.
+Parse, convert, and write metadata to various audio formats.

-**Lofty** aims to provide a unified trait for parsers and writers of different audio file formats.
-Without this crate, you would otherwise need to learn the different APIs in **id3**, **mp4ameta**, etc. in order to parse metadata in different file formats.

 ## Supported Formats